 Birds have the advantage of quickness and flight unlike most of your average four-legged scavengers.
 You may have to get creative to keep the birds away from your dog’s food.
 We’ve gathered a list of the best tips and tricks to keep your feathered friends out of the kibble.
 Have a look:

-How to Keep Birds Away from Dog Food – 7 Great Ideas
+The 7 Tips to Keep Birds Away from Dog Food

 1. Feed Your Dog in a Secure Area